 before, or perhaps start a brand new instrument?
 Cadek offers lessons in a variety

-of instruments as well as Kindermusik and Suzuki programs through the Continuing Education Department.
+of instruments as well as Kindermusik and Suzuki programs through the Center for Professional Education Department.
 They share some faculty and facilities with the Music Department but

 are an independent unit under the leadership of Anne Laster.